spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 7. From the left **Main Menu**, click on **Profiles**.
 Then select the profile you are using to deploy the cluster.

-8. Go through each layer of the profile and ensure that all images referenced in the profile refer to the registry you provided and that all images are present in the external registry.
+8. Go through each layer of the profile and ensure that all images referenced in the profile are present in the external registry.
+If you do not want to do this manually image by image, refer to [Upload Cluster Images to External Registry with Palette Edge CLI](./upload-images-to-registry.md) to learn how to use the Palette Edge CLI to upload all images in a cluster profile to an external registry.

 9. Follow the [Create Cluster Definition](../site-installation/cluster-deployment.md) and deploy your cluster.